A complete guide to using an AI agent with Confluence in 2026

 An AI agent for Confluence is a smart tool that integrates with your knowledge base to understand all your company's information.
 It primarily uses Retrieval-Augmented Generation (RAG) to scan your Confluence pages and other connected sources, then uses that relevant data to formulate precise answers.

-Atlassian Intelligence is great for internal content creation and summarization within Confluence but struggles with external customer support needs because it’s limited to the Atlassian ecosystem.
-A dedicated third-party AI agent for Confluence can integrate with all your support tools, learning from past customer interactions and maintaining your brand voice.
+Atlassian Intelligence is excellent for internal content creation and summarization within Confluence, providing a seamless experience for internal tasks.
+A dedicated third-party AI agent for Confluence can complement this by integrating with your external support tools, learning from past customer interactions to maintain your brand voice across multiple platforms.

 Building a custom AI agent for Confluence is highly time-consuming and expensive, often requiring months of dedicated engineering work and significant investment.
 It also demands ongoing expert maintenance and updates, which adds to the long-term complexity and cost.

 An integrated AI agent for Confluence connects not just to Confluence but also to help desks, chat tools, Google Docs, and other platforms where knowledge resides.
-This approach allows the AI to learn from a much broader base of information, including past support tickets, breaking down silos and providing comprehensive answers.
+This approach allows the AI to learn from a much broader base of information, including past support tickets, helping to unify information and provide comprehensive answers.

 Yes, with integrated platforms like eesel AI, you can use a "Simulation Mode" to test your AI agent for Confluence on thousands of your past tickets.
 This allows you to see exactly how it would have responded, forecast its resolution rate, and fine-tune its behavior in a risk-free environment.

-Atlassian’s AI features are typically available only on Premium or Enterprise Confluence plans, meaning your entire team must upgrade to access them, which can be costly per user.
-Integrated platforms like eesel AI often use usage-based pricing, charging per AI interaction rather than per user, which can be more predictable and affordable for many teams.
+Atlassian's AI features are available on Premium or Enterprise Confluence plans, offering high-value tools for the entire team.
+Integrated platforms like eesel AI often use usage-based pricing, charging per AI interaction rather than per user, which can provide a flexible and predictable option for many teams.

 An integrated AI agent for Confluence combines the power of a custom solution with quick setup and ease of management.
 It connects all your knowledge sources, including Confluence, to deliver genuinely intelligent and automated support, providing comprehensive answers and improving efficiency across all your support channels.